Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (a) providing a written response (by email); and/or

-(b) participating in an interview with the Pro Vice-Chancellor (Students), or delegate in relation to Category 1 matters; or
+(b) participating in an interview with the Academic Registrar and Director, Student Services, or delegate in relation to Category 1 matters; or

 (c) participating in a hearing with the Student General Misconduct Committee in relation to Category 2 matters.